dryoni/ZeroSec/aws_safe_access/README.md

 # Configuration
-- Copy the script to your scripts folder
+- Copy the script to your scripts folder on your laptop
 - Add an alias in your `.bash_profile` file to the script path: e.g. `alias acc='/path/to/script'`.

 # What access does this tool requires: